-Muslims In India Ask Top Court To Ban Instant Divorce
+Muslim Women In India Ask Top Court To Ban Instant Divorce

 But Tahir Mahmood, a renowned expert on Islamic law, says the Quran sanctions divorce only after a period of reflection and attempted reconciliation, usually lasting three months.

 "This is a precondition of divorce.
 Who bothers about it?
-Nobody bothers about it," he says.
+Nobody bothers about it," Mahmood says.
 "No man is free to pronounce an instant divorce."
 He calls that practice a perversion of Islam and says it should be struck down.

 "The original version of the Quran ... insists on gender equality.
 And that is precisely what is missing in India," he says.
 He says many of the country's politicians are careful not to offend powerful clerics within India's sizable Muslim community.
 Such politicians are interested "in votes" not "in social change," Mahmood says.
 "The only hope is the judiciary."